adrisj7/automc-baritone/SETUP.md

 $ gradlew runClient
 ```

-For information on how to build baritone, see [Building Baritone](#building-baritone)
+For information on how to build baritone, see Building Baritone (link removed)

 ## IntelliJ
 - Open the project in IntelliJ as a Gradle project